 Doctors and Dentists work many years to pay off their old student loans and start accumulating wealth.
 Many of our medical and dental clients are often concerned about malpractice claims or other lawsuits being asserted against them and the potential of losing what they have worked so hard for during their careers.

-At NC Planning, one of our common focuses with our dental and medical clients is asset protection.
-While every client’s situation is unique, there are several common strategies which may be appropriate to implement for asset protection.
+At NC Planning, one of our common focuses on our dental and medical clients is asset protection.
+While every client’s situation is unique, there are several common strategies that may be appropriate to implement for asset protection.

 There are also certain types of qualified retirement accounts that are exempt from creditor claims.
 Significant tax benefits can arise with this strategy.
 529 Plans for our clients’ children are also commonly used tools to ensure wealth will be passed on to loved ones while avoiding creditor claims.

 We also closely evaluate the structure of our client’s overall plan and determine whether it is advantageous to add additional business entities or trusts to their plans.
 Creating these separate entities can allow for a separation of certain personal assets from business assets to allow for greater limited liability protection.

 Commonly, if the company assets are insufficient to satisfy the claims of a creditor, which would most likely be the case in a suit, a claimant’s attorney will try to access the personal assets of the business owner.
 This is just an item to be aware of and another reason for adding additional protection for your personal assets.

 If you have any concerns regarding potential liabilities to which you may be exposed, then our team at NC Planning would be happy to meet with you to discuss these strategies further.
 We develop an individualized asset protection strategy for each of our clients and would be happy to find which strategy is appropriate for you.